jpampuero/sem2dpack/EXAMPLES/SiteEffects/README.md

 * Vertical plane wave incidence through absorbing layer in bottom in `BC_ABSORB`
 * Incident motion set in `SRC_WAVE` and `STF_TAB`

 ### 3.2.
-Kathmandu Basin with vertically incident plane waves
+Kathmandu Basin with obliquely incident plane waves
 Same as 3.1 example except for:
 * Lateral boundaries set to absorbing (tags=2,4) in `BC_ABSORB`
 * Oblique plane wave incidence `Angle = 30` in `SRC_WAVE`